Authors Name: Sherry Jones

 So, yes, I remain surprised to learn that so many people have never heard of Josephine Baker.
-Jones efficaciously presented Baker to her readers from the time Baker understood her life was not the life for her and Jones does an irreproachable job in encapsulating this in Josephine Baker’s Last Dance.
-I found Sherry Jones’s novel to be more biographical than fiction; however, I understand why it would be classified as fiction.
-Josephine Baker’s Last Dance was astutely written by Jones.
+Jones efficaciously presented Baker to her readers from the time Baker understood her life was not the life for her and Jones does an excellent job in encapsulating this in Josephine Baker’s Last Dance.
+I found Sherry Jones’s novel to be more biographical than fiction; however, I understand why Jones’s book is fiction.
+Jones astutely wrote Josephine Baker’s Last Dance.
 Baker’s many marriages and her multiple sexual liaisons were the results of two distinct reasons.
-One of which she was abused from the time she was born and wanted what everyone wants, to be loved; and as a spy for the French, Josephine found herself in multiple situations where sexual liaisons were her best means of obtaining information for the French.
+One of which the abuse she suffered from the time she was born and wanted what everyone wants, to be loved; and as a spy for the French, Josephine found herself in multiple situations where sexual liaisons were her best means of obtaining information for the French.

 Jones’s unique ability to pull off time-jumping, whether forward or backward was altogether ingenious.
 Often when an author time-jumps, you risk losing your readers.
 Time-jumping is difficult and is an art that must be mastered.
 I’ve heard many professors advise their students to avoid time-jumping, so they don’t risk losing their readers.
 However, I was immediately impressed by Jones’s ability to go back and forth in time.
 Anyone that writes or is an English major knows how difficult this is to pull off and yet Jones time-jumped as an experienced writer.
 At no time while reading Josephine Baker’s Last Dance did I find myself lost, confused or flipping back and forth.